What is the NHS Innovation Accelerator?

 How do I apply for the NHS Innovation Accelerator?

-Application forms are then shortlisted by a minimum of five assessors drawn from a range of perspectives including clinical, patient, commercial and implementation.
+When submitted, application forms are reviewed by a minimum of five assessors drawn from a range of perspectives including clinical, patient, commercial and implementation.
 Applications are assessed on the basis of the applicant, the innovation, and confirmation that there is no straightforward or obvious local mechanism for scaling; in other words, there needs to be a clear reason as to why the applicant needs the support of the NIA.

 Once shortlisted, applicants are invited to a panel interview.
 At the same time, the National Institute for Health and Care Excellence (NICE) informally reviews all shortlisted applications.
 After the interviews, a final decision panel chaired by Professor Stephen Powis, National Medical Director at NHS England and NHS Improvement, and Chair of the NIA Programme Board, reviews the recommendations from the assessment process (application, NICE review and interview) to agree which applicants will be offered a conditional place on the NIA.